 - If your peanut butter is on the drier end, and your dough will not stick together, add 1 tablespoon of almond milk at a time until dough easily rolls into balls.

-- Use a fork to press dough down prior to putting the cookies in the oven.
+- Use a fork to press dough down making a crisscross pattern prior to putting the cookies in the oven.